Peptides Vietnam LogoPeptides Vietnam

 Tirzepatide is a dual GIP/GLP-1 receptor agonist developed by Eli Lilly and sold commercially as Mounjaro (for type 2 diabetes) and Zepbound (for obesity).
 It was FDA approved in 2022, making it the best-studied weight loss peptide with the most extensive clinical safety data.

-In Vietnam, research-grade Tirzepatide is available at a fraction of the cost of branded Mounjaro.
-For users who want proven results with robust safety data and would prefer the next step up from Semaglutide, Tirzepatide is typically the first recommendation.
+In Vietnam, research-grade tirzepatide is available at a fraction of the cost of branded Mounjaro.
+For users who want proven results with robust safety data and would prefer the next step up from semaglutide, tirzepatide is typically the first recommendation.
+Browse all weight loss peptide options to compare.

 How It Works